skip to content

 I supervise the following undergraduate Computer Science courses:

-- Part IA: Machine Learning and Real-world Data [32]; Software and Security Engineering [49]
+• Part IA: Machine Learning and Real-world Data [32]; Software and Security Engineering [61]; Introduction to Probability [6]

 The respective number of students I taught for each course is shown in square brackets next to the course name.
-This brings the total number of groups I supervised to 147 over 14 terms, resulting in 495 hours of teaching so far.
-Those groups were made up of 381 students in total if we're double-counting, and 205 if we're only talking about unique individuals -- assuming a cohort size of 125 a year, over 5 years, this is around 33% of all CS Tripos students!
-Numbers are accurate as of Lent Term 2026.
+This brings the total number of groups I supervised to 160 over 15 terms, resulting in 529 hours of teaching so far.
+Those groups were made up of 411 students in total if we're double-counting, and 214 if we're only talking about unique individuals -- assuming a cohort size of 125 a year, over 5 years, this is 34.2% of all CS Tripos students!
+Numbers are accurate as of Easter Term 2026.

 I have supervised the following students for their Part II projects, in no particular order:

-I have also supervised the following external students:
+I have also supervised the following external students, all of whom managed to publish their research work:

-- Florian Hoppe [DAR] is a Visiting Research student from TUM working on his Master's dissertation with me.
-The topic is the concept of truth in LLMs.
+• Florian Hoppe [DAR] was a Visiting Research student from TUM working on his Master's dissertation with me.
+The research focused on mechanistic interpretability in LLMs - Controllable and explainable personality sliders for LLMs at inference time

-- Micha Nowak as an academic advisor for his Master's Thesis in Artificial Intelligence at the University of Wuerzburg in Germany.
+• Micha Nowak as an academic advisor for his Master's Thesis in Artificial Intelligence at the University of Wuerzburg in Germany.
 This was done under the supervision of Professor Frank Puppe, and further advised by Dr. Adrian Krenzer.
+The research focused on adversarial attacks on federated learning - QBI: Quantile-based bias initialization for efficient private data reconstruction in federated learning

 Professional Activities